jfq3/miga_singularity/interactive_example.md

     -m run_mytaxa_scan=false, run_distances=false
 ```

-Afterall, in this case we did not include mytaxa in the insstallation.
+Afterall, in this case we did not include mytaxa in the installation.

-Launch daemon to start MiGA processing your data:
+Launch the daemon to start MiGA processing your data:

 ```
 miga daemon start -P .